apolline-diaz/queer-cinema-database/README.md

 - **Catalogue with Advanced Search**: View of all the movies with recents adding.
 Filter films by various criteria (genre, year, director, keyword, etc.).
 - **Detailed Movie Pages**: Complete information (title, synopsis, director, etc.).
 - **User Account**:
-  - Create personal movie lists (visible only to the user).
+  - Update password, name and create personal movie lists (visible only to the user).
+  - Contribute to database by adding a movie (only admin).
 - **Stats**: Display movies by keywords distribution.
 - **Contact**: Contact form.